github/codeql/change-notes/1.18/analysis-javascript.md

 * Modelling of taint flow through the array operations `map` and `join` has been improved.
 This may give additional results for the security queries.

+* The taint tracking library now recognizes additional sanitization patterns.
+This may give fewer false-positive results for the security queries.

 * Support for popular libraries has been improved.
 Consequently, queries may produce more results on code bases that use the following libraries:
   - [bluebird](http://bluebirdjs.com)
   - [browserid-crypto](https://github.com/mozilla/browserid-crypto)